Timexx/piano-server/README.md

 Wake lock / auto-scroll on iOS
 - Ensure you start auto-scroll via the Play button (single gesture).
 The app uses a gesture-safe wake strategy and keeps trying to reacquire if the tab becomes visible again.

-# License — MIT-NC (Non-Commercial)
+## License Notice

+This project is licensed under the **MIT-NC License (Non-Commercial Use Only)**:

 Copyright (c) 2025 Tim Klement

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software **for non-commercial purposes only**, including without limitation the rights to use, copy, modify, merge, publish, and distribute copies of the Software, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the “Software”), to deal
+in the Software **for non-commercial purposes only**, including without limitation
+the rights to use, copy, modify, merge, publish, and distribute copies of the Software,
+subject to the following conditions:

-1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+1. The above copyright notice and this permission notice shall be included in
+   all copies or substantial portions of the Software.

-2. **Commercial use of this software is strictly prohibited.**
+2. **Commercial use of this Software is strictly prohibited.**
-   This includes, but is not limited to, selling, sublicensing, or including this software in any paid or closed-source product or service.
+   This includes, but is not limited to, selling, sublicensing, or including
+   this Software in any paid product or service.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,
+INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE
+FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE,
+ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---

+**Note on Third-Party Libraries:**
+This project uses third-party libraries (e.g., `express`, `pdfjs-dist`, `canvas`, `sharp`) that are licensed under permissive licenses such as MIT or Apache 2.0.
+These licenses allow commercial use of the libraries themselves.
+However, **this project as a whole is subject to the above non-commercial restriction**, and your use of the Software must comply with this license.

+---

 **Summary:**
-- ✅ Free for private, educational, or research use
+- ✅ Free for private, educational, or research purposes only
-- 🚫 Commercial use or resale is forbidden
+- 🚫 Commercial use, sale, or redistribution for profit is forbidden
-- 📛 Credit required: “© 2025 Tim Klement”
+- 📛 Attribution required: “© 2025 Tim Klement”